Kevin Durant: Second championship and finals MVP (2017–2018)

 After the 2017 NBA Finals, Durant declined his $27.7 million player option and became an unrestricted free agent.
 On July 25, he re-signed with the Warriors on a two-year, $51.25 million contract, taking less money than the maximum, which helped the franchise create enough salary cap space to keep their core roster intact and add free agents.

 On January 10, Durant scored 40 points in a loss to the Los Angeles Clippers, becoming the second-youngest player in league history to reach the 20,000-point milestone.
 On January 23, he registered a career-high 14 assists in a win over the New York Knicks.
 On February 14, Durant scored a season-high 50 points in a loss to the Trail Blazers.
 In March, he missed games with a fractured rib, joining teammates Stephen Curry and Klay Thompson on the sidelines for the back-end of the season.
 The Warriors eventually finished the year with 58 wins and Durant set a career high for blocks in season with 119.

 In Game 1 of the Western Conference Finals, Durant scored 37 points during a 119–106 victory over the higher-seeded Houston Rockets.
 Through six games, the Warriors found themselves trailing 3–2, and Durant was criticized for contributing to Golden State's struggles by playing too much in isolation.
-The Warriors staved off elimination in Game 6, and in Game 7, Durant scored 34 points, helping Golden State return to the Finals with a series-clinching victory.
+The Warriors staved off elimination with a 29-point 115-86 blowout victory in Game 6, and a 101-92 victory in Game 7, one that saw the Houston Rockets take an early 15-point 48-33 lead in the second quarter, and an 11-point 54-43 lead by halftime, after a series of missed foul calls, the Rockets would end up missing 27 consecutive shots for roughly 19 minutes and 18 three-pointers.
+Durant scored 34 points, helping Golden State return to the Finals with a series-clinching victory.